kokmingchoy/TISC21/Level_1/README.md

 ![image](https://user-images.githubusercontent.com/82754379/139614542-dd1d1ad5-d4e1-43f4-a035-e0dfab6551d3.png)

-This and subsequent challenges in Level 1 are related to the Windows 10 virtual machine provided.<br>
+This and subsequent challenges in Level 1 were related to the Windows 10 virtual machine provided.<br>

 Running `whoami` from the command prompt shows:
 ```